 At LCI, we support instructional practices geared towards making students active participants in their learning.

-How can we help students move from the mindset of passive receiver of knowledge to active learners?
+How can we help students move from the mindset of passive receivers of knowledge to active learners?
 By expecting them to question, engage in discussions, and use critical thinking in the classroom.
-By ensuring that their instruction is scaffolded, differentiated and informed by formative assessment to meet their particular needs.
+By ensuring that their instruction is scaffolded, differentiated, culturally-responsive, and informed by formative assessment to meet their particular needs.

 In this model, teachers serve as coaches and facilitators of learning.
 In addition to teaching specific skills and knowledge in our instruction-focused programs, we help educators to support these practices by providing collaborative working sessions; facilitating classroom inter-visitations and learning; and modeling video analysis and debriefs.